paulohsilvapinto/aws-certify/docs/services/storage/ebs.md

 It is recommended to execute a snapshot when there is low traffic and/or to detach the instance first, as snapshots consume IO.

-Snapshots are useful for backup, for moving data to another AZ, and for creating AMI (Amazon Managed Image) from them.
+Snapshots are useful for backup, for moving data to another AZ, and for creating AMI (Amazon Machine Image) from them.

 *Amazon Lifecycle Manager* allows the snapshot automation.